BrucePerens/ws_client/README.md

    # Any additional headers you wish.
 This argument is optional.
    # `WebSocket` will provide all necessary headers for the upgrade of the connection.
    headers : HTTP::Headers

+   # If true, this connection will run in the background and this constructor will
+   # return quickly.
+If false (default), this constructor will block until the
+   # connection is closed.
+   background : Bool = false
   )
 ```